Pirogov, Nikolay Ivanovich

 World's first narcosis at battlefield

-With approximately 50 ether anaesthesia operations under his belt in Saint Petersburg, Pirogov decided to apply this experience to military field surgery during the ongoing Caucasian War.
+With approximately 50 ether anaesthesia operations performed in Saint-Petersburg, Pirogov decided to apply this experience to military field surgery during the ongoing Caucasian War.
 On July 8, 1847, he traveled to the Caucasus to study the effects of ether anesthesia on a large scale.
 Along the way, in Pyatigorsk and Temir-Khan-Shura, he introduced local doctors to ether anesthesia and performed several demonstration surgeries.

 In the Samur detachment near the fortified village of Salty, Pirogov had to operate in a primitive "hospital" made of straw-covered branches and stone benches.
 After his initial observations of anaesthesia in warfare, he emphasized the need for trained anaesthetists in the military.
 Near Salty, Pirogov performed up to 100 operations under anaesthesia.

 "Russia, ahead of Europe, demonstrated through our actions during the siege of Salty not only the feasibility but also the indisputably beneficial effects of etherization on the wounded on the battlefield.
-We hope that henceforth, the ether apparatus will become, like the surgeon's knife, an essential tool for every doctor on the battlefield," wrote Pirogov in the Military Medical Journal.
+We hope that henceforth, the ether apparatus will become, like the surgeon's knife, an essential tool for every doctor on the battlefield," wrote Pirogov in the Military Medical Journal (which was not quite the case while ether had recently been already used in surgical procedures at a naval hospital in Malta and during the Battle of Buena Vista in Mexico).

 Having studied anaesthesia in experimental and clinical settings, both in peacetime and wartime, Pirogov became a passionate advocate for its use.